Disney Channel (India): Super Hungama

 Originally launched as Toon Disney on 17 December 2004, then on 14 November 2009, the channel rebranded as Disney XD.
 On 6 January 2019, the channel rebranded as Marvel HQ. then on 1 March 2022 the channel rebranded as Super Hungama.
 The channel was launched with 4 new shows, including 3 Disney shows.
 These are Buzz Lightyear of Star Command, Big City Greens, Milo Murphy's Law and The Daltons.
 Apart from that, the channel's content and schedule remains the same as Marvel HQ.

 Programming

 Unlike most Disney Channel networks around the world, the channel airs very little content from the North American networks.
 Disney Channel India mostly focuses on local and some Japanese content as they are more popular with Indian audiences.
 Due to popularity of Doraemon, it has been scheduled most of the time on the channel since 2011 despite not being a Disney show to maintain high viewership.
-Nowadays Selfie with Bajrangi is being aired most of the day along with Doraemon and other local content.
+Nowadays Doraemon is being aired most of the day along with occasional airings of Rudra Boom Chik Chik Boom and Perman.